 Add on the luxury car tax, import duties, and stamp duty and suddenly the price of saving the planet seems an insurmountable one.

 Then, there is range anxiety.
 Although research tells us that the average Australian daily commute is less than 20km each way, buyers remained reluctant to trust that they could do the school run, get to work, pick up the groceries and get back home again on a single charge.

 Also, our poor, well almost non-existent, rapid electric car charging network failed to offer the same convenience or confidence enjoyed by drivers of petrol or diesel-powered vehicles.

 Times, however, are ev-changing.
 While the federal and state governments dawdle over electric vehicle-enabling policy and wring their hands over a further drop in revenue from the fuel excise, car manufacturers and industry are taking charge.

-We now have a larger number of somewhat affordable and luxury electric vehicles available in Australia, or we will by the end of 2019.
-And not only are they more affordable but their driving range, too, is better than ever with the Kia e-Niro for example, claimed to be able to travel more than 600km on a single charge.
+We now have a larger number of somewhat affordable and luxury electric vehicles available in Australia.
+And not only are they more affordable but their driving range, too, is better than ever before.

 Industry has also taken steps to try and combat range anxiety by investing in a high-speed charging highway powered by renewable energy across the country.

 The Australian Government recently boosted that initiative with a $6 million injection of funds to help ensure a charging station at least every 200km.
 High-speed charging stations can now also be found in some shopping centres, hotels, airports, tourist attractions and places of business.